freder48/https-github.com-PrimeAcademy-jquery-salary-calculator/README.md

 Duration: 10 hours

 This is a website that calculates employees' monthly salaries.
-You can add/remove employees as needed, and expenses will adjust.One can utilize it to track and monitor payroll.
+You can add/remove employees as needed, and expenses will adjust.
+One can utilize it to track and monitor payroll.

 ## Screenshots
 ![image](./images/screenshot.png)